sesh/ready/README.md

 - HSTS Header should have includeSubdomains
 - HSTS Header should have preload
 - An AAAA DNS record exists (IPv6 Support)
-- Access-Control-Allow-Origin header is in the response
-- Access-Control-Allow-Origin is not set to "*"
 - HTTP -> HTTPS redirection occurs
 - Permissions-Policy should exist if the response is HTML
 - frame-ancestors should be in CSP or X-Frame-Options should exist if the response is HTML